 Brand & Digital Experience Refresh

-I was brought onto Walmart to refresh the visual identity and digital presence of Spark Driver, their Last-Mile Delivery service.
-The goal was to create a cohesive brand system that would elevate their website, product, and overall customer experience.
+I was brought onto the Spark Driver team at Walmart to refresh the visual identity and digital presence of their last-mile delivery driver platform.
+The goal was to build a cohesive brand system that would elevate the website, product experience, and every customer touchpoint it touched.

 research, design, prototyping, illustration, quality assessment